DoctorWkt/acwj/50_Mop_up_pt1/Readme.md

 So that's a few small things fixed up in this part of our journey.
 What I will do now is step back, rethink the array/pointer design and try to fix this up in the next part of our compiler writing journey.
+[Next step](../51_Arrays_pt2/Readme.md)